CMakePP/CMakePPLang/docs/source/features/index.rst

 Language Features
 #################

-This part gives an overview of the features of the CMakePP language.
+This part gives an overview of the features of CMakePPLang.

 .. toctree::
    :maxdepth: 2